 In contrast, the square on the right was done slowly and gradually.
 Holding my pencil away from the point at first helped me to apply the first magenta layer lightly.
 Going a different direction, the light blue was applied with the same light pressure.

 Next, I continued alternating the colors, building up successive layers, gradually increasing my pressure with each layer until I achieved a beautiful color mix with a much more even application and virtually no strokes showing.

 Also, notice how this mix is much more of an equal mix (if an equal mix is what you’re going for, that is).

 4. Different Strokes for Different Folks

-Yes, how you stroke on the pigment can produce wonderful blending results.
+Does how you apply your strokes affect the results?
+You bet it does!
+How you stroke on the pigment can produce wonderful blending results.
 Let’s talk about a few.

 The circle stroke is also helpful with layering when you really don’t want the direction of stroke to show.

 This square patch shows the use of two colors layered with the circular stroke overlapped like crazy.